Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 ![maproom1.png](images/DocGisItemsTrk/maproom1.png)

-If you click on the highlighted track you get a short on-screen-summary and a few options:
+If you click on the track line in the map view you open a short on-screen-summary and a few options:

 |   |   |   |
 |---|---|---|